billwheatley/provision-desktop/README.md

 or

-`./provision-apt-localhost-no-pkg-update.sh` if you don't want to skip package updates
+`./provision-apt-localhost-no-pkg-update.sh` if you don't want to skip apt package updates